British Man Facing Charges For Taking Graphic Pictures Of Woman Killed In Crash And Posting Them Online

 — Sky News (@SkyNews) August 23, 2018

-The Derbyshire Police released a statement regarding the arrest, stating:
+The Derbyshire Police released a statement regarding the arrest.

 “[The poster] has been arrested under the malicious communications act in connection with social media posts during the aftermath of the recent fatal collision in Chellaston.
 The arrest has been made after photographs posted on Facebook on the evening of Monday, August 20 caused distress to members of the public.”